thaliaarchi/bfcorpus/keymaker/README.md

 Brainfuck programs written by Keymaker and published at [bf-hacks.org](https://web.archive.org/web/20120213092039/http://www.bf-hacks.org/).

+They also organized a Brainfuck [competition](https://sourceforge.net/p/brainfuck/discussion/201037/thread/edfdc41a/) in 2005, but it received no submissions.

 - [digitalr.b](https://web.archive.org/web/20120214115111/http://www.bf-hacks.org/hacks/digitalr.b):
   Calculates the digital root of any given non-negative integer and then prints it out along with a new-line.
 Give the input as digits (0123456789) and use no